dariol83/reatmetric/README.md

 ### Automation Driver

-The automation driver supports 3 different languages so far, even though 2 are probably buggy:
+The automation drivers support 3 different languages so far, even though 2 are probably buggy:
 - Groovy (the language of choice)
 - Javascript (via GraalVM, which has a memory management issue, yet to be fixed)
 - Python (via Jython, which presents deployment problems due to conflicting jffi artifacts in the Java module system).

-The two buggy languages might be removed soon, or split into a deprecated-experimental automation driver.
+The two buggy languages are encapsulated into experimental automation drivers.

 ### Performance
 The performance are computed with reference to the following 2 platforms: